smoort/CarND-Traffic-Sign-Classifier-Project/writeup.md

 From the training data bar graph, it is evident that the images are not evenly distributed.
 The input dataset was enriched with two types of augumentations :

-1. Augumented with jittered versions of images existing in the training dataset
-1. Augumented with jittered versions of images downloaded from the internet.
+**Existing Image Augumentation** : Created new images using images extracted from the training dataset and then jittering them.

+**New Image Augumentation** : Created new images using images downloaded from internet and then jittering them.

 Below are some of the jittered images.

     ![alt text][image4]      ![alt text][image5]      ![alt text][image6]      ![alt text][image7]     ![alt text][image8]

+Jittering techniques used were Rotation, Translation, Shear and Brightness.
+Citation - Reused code for jittering from Vivek Yadav's repo.
+Refer 'https://medium.com/@vivek.yadav/dealing-with-unbalanced-data-generating-additional-data-by-jittering-the-original-image-7497fe2119c3' for more details.

 The below bar graph shows the image distribution in the augumented dataset.
 The distribution has been evened out to a reasonable extent.